 In November 2006, we entered into an exclusive sublicense agreement with Bradley Pharmaceuticals, Inc. for the marketing of Elestrin in the United States.
-Upon execution of the agreement, we received an upfront payment of \$2.625 million.
-In addition, in March 2007, Bradley paid us \$5.25 million which was triggered by FDA approval of Elestrin in the U.S. and has agreed to pay us an additional \$2.625 million which is due on the one-year anniversary of such approval during the fourth quarter of 2007.
-These payments are net of license fees we are required to pay Antares as a result of our receipt of such payments from Bradley.
-Bradley also has agreed to pay us additional sales-based milestone payments, plus royalties on sales of Elestrin.
-It is our understanding that Bradley is planning to commercially launch Elestrin in mid-2007.
+Upon execution of the agreement, we received an upfront payment of \$3.5 million.
+In addition, in March 2007, Bradley paid us \$7 million which was triggered by FDA approval of Elestrin in the U.S. and has agreed to pay us an additional \$3.5 million which is due on the one-year anniversary of such approval during the fourth quarter of 2007.
+We are required to pay Antares 25% of these payments as a result of our license agreement with Antares.
+Bradley also has agreed to pay us additional sales-based milestone payments of up to \$40 million in the event certain sales-based milestones are achieved, plus royalties on sales of Elestrin.
+Bradley commercially launched Elestrin in the U.S. in mid-June 2007.

 We completed our pivotal Phase III clinical trial of Elestrin in April 2005, submitted an NDA for Elestrin with the FDA in February 2006 and received FDA approval for Elestrin in December 2006.
 The Elestrin FDA approval is a non-conditional and full approval with no Phase IV development commitments.
 In addition, we received three years of marketing exclusivity for Elestrin.

 Our proposed LibiGel product has successfully completed a Phase II clinical trial, and we began the first of two Phase III clinical trials in December 2006.
 We believe based on FDA guidance to us that two Phase III safety and efficacy trials and one year of LibiGel exposure in a separate safety trial with a four year follow-up post-NDA filing and FDA approval are the essential requirements for submission and, if successful, approval by the FDA of an NDA for LibiGel.

-In April 2007, we announced that a new patent has issued covering the formulations used in ElestrinTM (estradiol gel), our newly approved treatment for moderate to severe vasomotor symptoms associated with menopause and LibiGel[®] (testosterone gel), which recently moved into Phase III clinical development for the treatment of female sexual dysfunction.
+In April 2007, we announced that a new patent has issued covering the formulations used in Elestrin, our newly approved treatment for moderate to severe vasomotor symptoms associated with menopause and LibiGel, which recently moved into Phase III clinical development for the treatment of female sexual dysfunction.
 The patent, which was issued on April 3, 2007 covering both Elestrin and LibiGel, will expire on June 25, 2022.